fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 ![Thread and time exceed failures correlation](./images/time_threads_correlation.pdf){ height=150px }{#fig:time-thread-correlation}

 The previously described phenomena is also observable from figure {@fig:threads-performance}.
-There, we can see that the execution time increases when the number of threads increases.
-Specifically, the dots in the plot represent the executed jobs while the size of the dots expresses the number of correctly terminated runs.
+There, it is possible to see that the execution time increases when the number of threads increases.
+Specifically, the dots in the plot represent the executed jobs while the size of the dots expresses the number of correctly terminated runs used for to compute the average.

 ![Thread and time exceed failures correlation](./images/threads_performance.pdf){ width=250px }{#fig:threads-performance}